-On December 6, 2021, we entered into an employment agreement with Mr. Proehl.
-Under the terms of the Proehl Agreement, Mr. Proehl holds the position of President and Chief Executive Officer and receives a base salary of \$350,000 annually.
+On December 6, 2021, we entered into an employment agreement with Mr. Proehl (the Proehl Agreement").
+Under the terms of the Proehl Agreement, Mr. Proehl holds the position of President and Chief Executive Officer and is due a base salary of \$350,000 annually.
+However, starting in July 2022, in an effort to preserve the Company's cash, Mr. Proehl voluntarily agreed to a base salary of \$280,000, which the Compensation Committee approved and has not been increased since 2022.
 In addition, Mr. Proehl is eligible to receive an annual bonus, with a target amount equal to 50% of Mr. Proehl's base salary.
 The actual amount of each annual bonus will be based upon the level of achievement of certain of our corporate objectives and Mr. Proehl's individual objectives, in each case, as established by the Company and Mr. Proehl for the calendar year with respect to which the annual bonus relates.
 The determination of the level of achievement of the corporate objectives and Mr. Proehl's individual performance objectives for a year shall be made by us in our reasonable discretion.
-In addition, Mr. Proehl is eligible to receive, from time to time, equity awards under our existing equity incentive plan, or any other equity incentive plan we may adopt in the future, and the terms and conditions of such awards, if any, will be determined our board of directors or the Compensation Committee, in their discretion.
+In addition, Mr. Proehl is eligible to receive, from time to time, equity awards under our existing equity incentive plan, or any other equity incentive plan we may adopt in the future, and the terms and conditions of such awards, if any, will be determined by our board of directors or the Compensation Committee, in their discretion.
 Mr. Proehl will also be eligible to participate in any executive benefit plan or program we adopt.